vantwothree4/data-structures-project/README.md

  1) Linked Lists:
  Implementation of a singly linked list.
- Methods include printing and insertion
+ Methods include printing and insertion.
  Special operations like deleting prime nodes and merge sorting lists.

  2) Stacks and Queues: